jMotif/jmotif-R/README.md

 #### 4.0 SAX-VSM classifier
 While the sampler is yet to be coded, the SAX-VSM-based classification of UCR data can be performed with this li version:

-    # load the test data
+    # load the TRAIN data
     #
     data = read.table("assets/test_data/Gun_Point/Gun_Point_TRAIN", as.is=T)
     labels = unlist(data[,1])